Fidelity vs Schwab Comparison

 - Life insurance and long-term care insurance

-These can be held in many account types, like custodial, joint, retirement, trust, and small-business accounts.
+These products can be accessed in a wide variety of accounts, including custodial, joint, retirement, trust, and small business accounts.

-Schwab offers nearly the same lineup, plus futures and forex.
-Besides life insurance, Schwab also has (through a partnership with Crump) disability insurance.
-Schwab has many account types, too.
+The picture looks much the same at Schwab, with two important additions: Schwab has futures and forex trading.
+Besides life insurance, Schwab also offers (through a partnership with Crump) disability insurance.
+The brokerage house has a wide variety of account types.

-Beyond major American exchanges, both firms also allow trading on the OTC market and some international exchanges.
-Fidelity has 25 foreign exchanges (such as Hong Kong, Ireland, and South Africa).
-Schwab has 12 (including Australia, Norway, and the UK).
+Besides the major American exchanges, both broker-dealers also offer access to the over-the-counter marketplace and a selection of foreign stock exchanges.
+Fidelity has 25 foreign exchanges.
+These include Hong Kong, Ireland, and South Africa.
+Schwab has 12 exchanges, including Australia, Norway, and the UK.

-These products reflect what’s possible with self-directed trading.
-Both firms also have a broad range of advisory services.
-Each has a robo program.
-Schwab’s is free (with a large cash requirement and a $5,000 minimum).
-Fidelity’s robo program does not use a big cash allocation, has no minimum, and charges nothing for balances below $10,000.
-Beyond that, it costs 0.35% per year.
+The above products and services represent just what’s possible with self-directed trading.
+Both firms also have large selections of investment-advisory services.
+At the low end of the cost spectrum is the robo model.
+Both firms have it, and Schwab actually offers it for free (with a large cash position and a $5,000 minimum).
+Fidelity’s robo program doesn’t use a large cash position, has no minimum, and charges nothing for accounts below $10,000.
+Above that level, the price is 0.35% per year.

 Second, We Need to Look at Their Websites

-When it comes to order entry, there’s a lot to like.
-Fidelity’s stock order form has 8 order types, 4 of which are trailing.
-There are multiple time-in-force options, such as on the close or open.
-Bonds and mutual funds have separate order pages, and more advanced stock tickets are also available.
-We especially like the conditional ticket (with OCO) and basket trading, which lets you purchase multiple symbols in a single order.
+Getting down to trading, there’s much to like.
+The broker’s order form has 8 trade types, 4 of which are trailing orders.
+There are several duration choices, including on the close or open.
+And this is just the standard stock trade ticket.
+Bonds and mutual funds have their own order forms, and there are advanced order tickets for equities.
+We especially like the conditional ticket with OCO orders and basket trading, which offers the ability to buy multiple securities in a single order.

-Charts on Fidelity’s site can nearly fill the screen, showing up to 10 years of price history.
-You can use around 90 technical studies, see company events, pick from 19 plot styles, use several drawing tools, compare symbols, and more.
+Charting on the Fidelity site is nearly full screen and offers up to 10 years of price data.
+Tools include roughly 90 technical indicators, company events, 19 plot styles, lots of drawing tools, comparisons, and more.

 Winner: Schwab